chrisdickinson/raf/README.md

 # API

-## raf(element) -> event emitter
+## raf([optional element]) -> event emitter

-returns a event emitter that immediately starts emitting 'data' events representing animation frames for a given element.
+returns a event emitter that immediately starts emitting 'data' events representing animation frames for a given element (or for the entire window, if no element is passed).

 ## ee.pause() / ee.resume()